Daniel-Rolen/PDFCompilator/README.md

 3. Performance optimization:
    - Initial implementation of animations and effects is complete, but further optimization is needed.
-   - Performance issues may occur on lower-end devices due to the complex animations.

 4. PDF compilation functionality:
+   - Basic backend functionality for PDF compilation has been implemented using PyPDF2.
-   - The core PDF compilation functionality is not yet implemented in the new Electron.js frontend.
+   - Frontend integration with the backend for PDF compilation is in progress.

-   - Backend Python functionality needs to be integrated with the new frontend.
+5. File management:
+   - Users can now add and remove PDF files from the compilation list.
+   - The interface displays both selected and available PDF files.

+6. Cover page and report functionality:
+   - Users can enable cover pages and specify page numbers for cover pages.
+   - Save and load report functionality has been implemented.

-The current focus is on optimizing performance for smoother animations, especially on lower-end devices, and adding more interactive elements to enhance user experience.
+The current focus is on optimizing performance for smoother animations, especially on lower-end devices, and completing the integration of PDF compilation functionality with the frontend.

 Next steps include:
 1. Optimizing the performance of animations and effects.
-2. Implementing the core PDF compilation functionality.
+2. Completing the integration of PDF compilation functionality with the frontend.
+3. Implementing file selection for modifying page ranges of specific PDFs.
-3. Enhancing the interactivity of UI elements.
+4. Enhancing the interactivity of UI elements.
-4. Ensuring cross-platform compatibility.
+5. Ensuring cross-platform compatibility.
-5. Integrating the backend Python functionality with the new Electron.js frontend.
 6. Implementing the functionality to add a cover page with new page numbers and a cover letter to the final compiled PDF.
+7. Addressing the issue with spaces in file names for PDF compilation and handling.

 ## License